 I’m currently working at a custom messaging system, which will users to exchange encrypted messages.
-To achieve this, I bought a ENC28J60 powered ethernet module, which can be used to connect an Arduino to the Internet (or any other microcontroller that supports SPI).
+To achieve this I bought an ENC28J60 powered ethernet module, which can be used to connect an Arduino to the Internet (or any other microcontroller that supports SPI).
 In this short article I want to show you how to connect this module and get it up and running in no time!

 The module can be bought on amazon or you can order it from banggood, ali-express, eBay and other cheaper sources, if you can wait for 1-3 weeks.